fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_FAQ.md

 you'll need to change the `Intermediate Directory` settings for the newly created platform configuration across all the projects.
-To do this, multi-select (e.g. using shift-click) all projects (but not the solution) in the `Solution Explorer`.
+To do this, multi-select (e.g. using shift-click) all projects (but not the Solution) in the `Solution Explorer`.
 Right-click one of them and select `Properties`.
 In the left pane, select `Configuration Properties`, and from the `Configuration` dropdown, select `All Configurations`.
 Make sure the selected platform is `x64`.
 For the `Intermediate Directory` setting, change the value from `$(PlatformName)\$(ConfigurationName)` to `$(OutDir)\$(ProjectName)`.
-Click `OK` and then build the solution.
+Click `OK` and then build the Solution.
 When the build is complete, the 64-bit binaries will be in the `msvc\x64\Debug` directory.

 ## Can I use Google Test on MinGW? ##